-- Be able to detect sound at normal speaking level of 60 dB while rejecting environmental noise. - Be able to process and substitute for the consonants T, F, S, Th, Sh, and P when coming from a variety of different vocal tones enough to improve scores on standard speech recognition evaluation tests, Word Intelligibility by Picture Identification (WIPI), sentence level Bamford-Kewal-Bench test (BKB), and PLOTT test for vowel and consonant discrimination. - Human Hearing Frequency Range: 20 20,000 Hz - Speech Frequency Range: 125 8,000 Hz - High Frequency Hearing Loss: above 1,000 Hz d.
+- The device should be able to pick up sound that is detected at normal speaking level of 60 dB, and transmit vibrations according to the frequency of the particular sound. - The device should be able to process and substitute for the consonants T, F, S, Th, Sh, and P when coming from a variety of different vocal tones.
+It should be accurate enough to improve scores on standard speech recognition evaluation tests, Word Intelligibility by Picture Identification (WIPI) tests, sentence level Bamford-Kewal-Bench tests (BKB), and PLOTT tests for vowel and consonant discrimination. - Human Hearing Frequency Range: 20 20,000 Hz - Speech Frequency Range: 125 8,000 Hz - High Frequency Hearing Loss: above 1,000 Hz d.
 Life in Service

 Sound Frequency (Hertz)

-T 3500
+Т 3500

 F 4000

 S 4000

 Th 4000

 Sh 2000

 P 1500

-- The transducers should last at least 3 years. - The sound processing unit, along with its microphone, should last 10 years. - Adhesive should last at least through an entire day. - On a single battery charge the device should last approximately 5 days, similar to that of a common hearing aid. - Common hearing aid batteries have an output voltage of 1.4 V and have power ratings between 140 and 640 mAh.
+- The transducers should last at least 3 years. - The sound processing unit, along with its microphone, should last 10 years. - Adhesive should last at least through an entire day. - On a single battery charge the device should last approximately 5 days, similar to that of a common hearing aid so they can be charged at the same time. - Common hearing aid batteries have an output voltage of 1.4 V and have power ratings between 140 and 640 mAh.
 With daily use of the device being about 14 hours the device should draw from 2 10 mA of current from the battery.